qtepinkclou/social-media-bot/README.md

 3. _detect_landmark_
 4. _captcha_generator_ (to be used in _detect_landmark_ only at this point)

+## **Notes to End Users**

+- To be able to use this program, refer to [link](https://www.writebots.com/discord-bot-token/) for step by step configuration of your own discord bot.
+Add the bot to one of your servers and run _main.py_

+- In order to use !detectLandmark bot command, you need to have your own Google Cloud account which should be authenticated as a service account then its credentials should be added as an environment variable.
+For more information refer to [link.](https://cloud.google.com/docs/authentication/production#windows)

 ## **Changes Log**

 - Created two different requirements.txt, added _pdoc3_ as a requirement.

-- Primitive use of _config.py_ is implemented.
+- _config.py_ is implemented.

-- Constants in each module correctly placed and named according to PEP8.
+- README file markup language changed from **.rst** to **.md**.

+- Conformity to PEP8 acquired.

 - Changed _pydiscmd.py_ structure.
 (Will be gathered under a single class soon)

-- README file markup language changed from **.rst** to **.md**.

 ## **Identified Problems**